polterguy/phosphorusfive/plugins/p5.lambda/README.md

 The above expression will return the *[_x]* nodes in consecutive order, and *[eval]* will evaluate them in the order returned by the expresssion.
 Hence, we end up with two new widgets on our page.
-Similar things will happen if you have two *[eval]* invocations, returning some values back to caller, such as the following
+Similar things will happen if you have two *[eval]* invocations, returning some values back to caller, such as the following.

 ```
 _x